SimpleAmericanAccent/saa-app-web/.github/README.md

 Important context:

-- I made this repo public to help me get a job as a full-stack engineer.
+- I made this repo public solely so potential employers can see my code as I pursue full-stack engineering roles.
-- This app was originally private & developed simply to solve a problem for my users (my accent coaching clients).
-My focus was on shipping and iterating an MVP with real users, not on maximizing code quality or even expecting anyone else to ever see my code.
-Although I still cared to a meaningful extent about code quality and skill development, for my own sake... my priority was merely getting the app to work well enough to be useful for my clients.
-I continue to iterate and improve the app with a focus on real world value for my clients.
+- This repo began as a private codebase powering a tool for my accent coaching clients.
+I built fast, iterated constantly, and focused on solving real problems... not on preparing the codebase for outside review or large-scale deployment.
+The app supports my service business, so many features were built quickly in response to real client needs.
+I continue to iterate and improve the app today.
-- More recently, I saw the opportunity for a full-stack engineering career while continuing to operate my business.
-I made the repo public and am in the process of professionalizing the code.
-Refactoring, adding testing, documenting, and so on.
+- When I realized full-stack engineering could be a parallel career path (while continuing to run my business), I made the repo public and began professionalizing it: refactoring, improving structure, adding tests, and documenting decisions.
+I've been learning and growing a lot as an engineer through this process.
-- Some parts of the code were meticulously hand-coded.
-Other parts were AI-assisted or vibe coded.
-I plan to better document which is which.
+- Because of its history, the codebase is a mix.
+Some parts of the code were meticulously hand-coded.
+Other parts were AI-assisted or even "vibe coded" to get client feedback faster.
+I'm working on documenting that evolution more clearly.
-- My business generates revenue and value primary from service rather than software, but I'm interested in shifting that.

 <details><summary>Demo</summary>